MightyCall Mobile MightyCall Mobile AppGoogle Play

 Your iOS is not updated

-A lot of people do not update their iOS because they like what they have.
+Many people do not update their iOS because they like what they have.
 Maybe they heard the new one made a weird change, maybe they do not want to take the time to update it, or maybe they just put it off.
 For whatever reason, sometimes people’s phones get really, REALLY out of date.
-When this happens, if it gets long enough, the system might just not be able to hold calls like it used to.
+When this happens, if it goes on long enough, the system might not be able to handle calls like it used to.

 Update your iOS!
-If you are worried about losing time, simply make it so it updates in the night, when it’s plugged in and you are asleep.
+If you are worried about losing time, set it to update overnight while it’s plugged in and you are asleep.

-This may sound counterintuitive, after our last entry, but this is another issue people run into: they have updated to a new iOS but then call disconnections happen.
+This may sound counterintuitive after our last entry, but this is another issue people run into: they have updated to a new iOS version, and then call disconnections occur.
 This can be frustrating, because you may feel that you did everything right.
-But you still have a phone ending calls.
+But you still have a phone to end calls.

-As you may have gathered in our subtitle, simply restart the phone after updating.
-This usually will solve this particular issue.
+As you may have gathered from our subtitle, simply restart the phone after updating.
+This usually solves this particular issue.

 You have not updated your Carrier Settings

-Carrier Settings makes your iPhone work best with your particular carrier.
-They relate to all sorts of details, from frequencies to other things which most non-tech people will not ever need to bother with.
-Usually, your phone should give you a notification to update them if they have changed; but sometimes it may not happen.
-When they are not updated, it can make it so you have an iPhone dropping calls.
+Carrier Settings make your iPhone work best with your particular carrier.
+They cover all sorts of details, from frequencies to other things most non-tech people will never need to worry about.
+Usually, your phone should give you a notification to update them when they change, but sometimes it may not.
+When they are not updated, it can cause an iPhone to drop calls.

 Android-specific issues (and how to solve them)